starlightknown/olake-task/README.md

 # PostgreSQL to Apache Iceberg Integration with Olake

-This document outlines the process of setting up a data pipeline to sync data from PostgreSQL to Apache Iceberg tables, along with troubleshooting steps for common issues.
+This outlines the process of setting up a data pipeline to sync data from PostgreSQL to Apache Iceberg tables using JDBC catalog, along with troubleshooting steps for common issues.

 ## Prerequisites